OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesTuesday.md

 (Luca): this is more about usability at all than about speed.

-(Alex) You may want to interact with native Windows applications, and that is hard if SageMath is in the VM
+(Olexandr) You may want to interact with native Windows applications, and that is hard if SageMath is in the VM

 (R1) Why such a variation in the number of users?
 -> not users but clicks on SageMath website to download Sage-Windows